Tutorial - Integrate STAAD.Pro

 )

-# Assign beam property to beam ids
+# Assign material and property to all members

 # Create supports

-var_support_no = support.CreateSupportFixed()
+fixed_support_id = support.CreateSupportFixed()

 Run the analysis